alectower/fastest-tor-connections/README.md

 # Fastest Tor Connections

-This is a ruby script to find ip addresses for the fastest connection to tor servers within a certain country.
+This is a ruby script to find ip addresses for the fastest connections to tor servers within a certain country.
 Results are based on ping results from a specified ip address.

 # Requirements